-In all, I think there are benefits to both Rosetta Stone and Fluenz, but I wouldn’t opt for Rosetta Stone out of the two.
+All in all, I think there are benefits to both Rosetta Stone and Fluenz, but I wouldn’t opt for Rosetta Stone out of the two.

-Even though Fluenz is pricey compared to other language learning resources, I enjoyed its thorough approach to teaching, and the video and podcast elements made for something different.
+Even though Fluenz is pricey compared to other language-learning resources, I enjoyed its thorough approach to teaching, and the video and podcast elements made for something different.

 Even though we like Fluenz more than Rosetta Stone, there are other courses I’d recommend above Fluenz.

 Be sure to check out the table below — it shows some of our favourite resources organized by the languages they teach.

 Learning a language doesn’t have to cost money.